 We want to get a little bit deeper into why that’s happening: The key that we’re going to be talking about today is strategic thinking.
 Students aren’t missing many of the questions because they don’t know the content; they are missing them because they do not understand what the questions asked, or they don’t understand the technology behind the question.

 The goals for this particular training are:

-– One: I want you to know the types of strategic thinking that the SBAC is demanding from the students.
-That when you see it, you can recognize it.
+1. Identify the types of strategic thinking that the SBAC is demanding from the students.

-– Then the last piece is to really say: ‘Alright, so that’s the kind of thinking I want to bring in, and I want to have engaging activities that will help target that.
-Because if kids can’t have fun with it, then they’re going to have a hard time learning it.’
-We don’t want that.
+3. Once you know the kind of thinking you want to teach, the next step is to find engaging activities that will help target it.
+If kids can’t have fun with it, then they’re going to have a hard time learning it – we don’t want that.

 The 4 Main Cognitive Stressors of the SBAC

 If you remember the California Standards Test (CST) a few years back, there were two common stressors, which were:

 1. Content: Students either knew the content or they didn’t; that was a big case of why they missed the question (e.g. adding fractions).